castuardo/columnar-aware-dedup/README.md

 ## Building customized parquet-mr

 The original [parquet-mr](https://github.com/apache/parquet-mr/tree/apache-parquet-1.10.0) reads, decodes, and uncompresses data mixedly, and makes it hard to directly use their API to separate metadata and data.
 I finally decide to change their code to expose usefull information outside.
 The customized one is [here](https://github.com/YangZhou1997/parquet-mr/tree/speedup).
+We also use a customized [pack](https://github.com/YangZhou1997/file-similarity-analysis) tool forked from Eyal.

 To install it in your local respository,
 ```bash